 The following fees apply to title loans in Florida

--Loan Documentation fee that is equal to .5% of the borrowed amount, but not less than $3.50 and not greater than $10.
+-Loan Documentation Fee.
+Similar to the loan processing fee, this amount differs from most lenders and is often equal to .5% of the borrowed amount, but not less than $3.50 and not greater than $10.

 Interest Rates And APR For A Florida Title Loan

-For example, if you take out a $1,000 Florida title loan, you would have to pay back the original principal plus fees and interest which equals 25 percent or $125.00 in processing fees.
+For example, if you take out a $1,000 Florida title loan, you must pay back the original principal plus fees and interest, which equals 25 percent or $125.00 in processing fees.
 The total amount due would be $1,125 for a typical title pawn or 24 hour title loan.
-If you did not pay off the loan on time your lender could report your late payment to a credit bureau which will likely damage your credit score.
-The monthly payment is typically reported to the credit bureaus regardless of whether the payment is on time or not.

-If you had to take out a Florida title loan for $5,000 then, just like the previous example, you would have to pay back 25% or $1,250 within 30 days.
-This would include the principal amount plus additional fees and interest charges making your total repayment amount more than what you were originally given.
-If you do not pay off your loan on time your lender could report late payment charges to credit agencies which can damage your credit score.
+If you get a $5,000 title loan, you’ll pay back around $1,250 in the first month.
+This includes the principal amount plus additional fees and interest charges, making your total repayment amount more than what you were initially given.
+If you do not repay your loan on time, your lender could report late payment charges to credit agencies, damaging your credit score.

-Late payment fees are usually very high so it’s best to try and avoid them by making regular payments instead of waiting until the month’s end when all outstanding debts are due at once
+Late payment fees in Florida are usually very high, so it’s best to try to avoid them by making regular payments instead of waiting until the end of the month, when all outstanding debts are due at once.

 Other Rates And Fees To Expect With A Title Loan In Florida

-There are some situations where you would see a Documentary Stamp Tax assessed by the lender.
-This is not always common and you can sometimes bundle this tax and other fees with your total amount borrowed.
-The tax is a state fee that is charged when you make a large purchase such as a car or boat
+In some situations, you would see a Documentary Stamp Tax assessed by the lender.
+This is not always common; you can sometimes bundle this tax and other fees with your total amount borrowed.
+The tax is a state fee for a large purchase, such as a car or boat.

-You will also see fees for document preparation and mileage reimbursement for those lenders who require you to drive to their office in person.
+You will also see fees for document preparation and mileage reimbursement for lenders who require you to drive to their office in person.
+While Florida Title Loans does not offer title loans directly within Florida, we understand the current regulations regarding interest rates and repayment terms.
+Call us at 888-986-8505 to see how much you can expect to pay with a title loan in Florida!